1935 Michigan State Spartans football team: Michigan

 On October 5, Michigan State opened its 1935 season with its annual rivalry game against the Michigan Wolverines.
 The Spartans had defeated the Wolverines in 1934 for the first time since 1915.
-Led by head coach Charlie Bachman and left halfback Kurt Warmbein, the Spartans again defeated the Wolverienes, 25 to 6.
+Led by head coach Charlie Bachman and left halfback Kurt Warmbein, the Spartans again defeated the Wolverines, 25 to 6.
 It was the first time the Spartans had defeated the Wolverines in consecutive games.